-Another aspect of this issue is understanding that California has a methodology for determining if a community, whether rural or urban, is disadvantaged.
+Though currently not a required topic for CEQA analysis, environmental justice has become an important political issue in land use planning due to the historic practice, throughout the United States, of locating polluting industries near economically and socially disadvantaged communities.
+Project proponents should therefore be aware that California has a methodology for determining if a community, whether rural or urban, is considered disadvantaged.
 CalEnviroScreen 4.0, developed by California's Office of Environmental Health Hazard Assessment, is a sophisticated tool designed to identify communities in California facing significant environmental burdens.
 This tool evaluates a wide range of factors, combining them into a comprehensive assessment of environmental health risks.
 In assessing pollution burden, CalEnviroScreen examines various indicators such as air and water quality, pesticide use, and the presence of toxic releases from facilities.
-It also investigates traffic density, the prevalence of cleanup sites, groundwater threats, hazardous waste, and the presence of impaired water bodies and solid waste sites.
+CalEnviroScreen also investigates traffic density, the prevalence of cleanup sites, groundwater threats, hazardous waste, and the presence of impaired water bodies and solid waste sites.
 Each of these aspects plays a crucial role in determining the level of environmental pollution to which a community might be exposed.
 Alongside the pollution burden, CalEnviroScreen also focuses on population characteristics, which include health outcomes like asthma rates, low birth weight, and cardiovascular diseases.
 It considers socioeconomic factors such as education levels, linguistic isolation, poverty, and unemployment.
-These factors help users of the tool to understand how different communities might be able to cope with, or are affected by, environmental health hazards.
+These factors help users of the tool to understand how different communities might be able to cope with, or be affected by, environmental health hazards.

-However, there are concerns about the fairness and inclusivity of this tool, particularly regarding its ability to accurately represent all socioeconomically disadvantaged populations, including rural communities.
-It appears that CalEnviroScreen gives significant weight to density of population, while some people who are living in sparsely populated areas may be as exposed to toxics and other environmental harm as people living in cities.
-The methodology used to calculate and weight the composite scores can also influence which communities are identified as most at risk, potentially overlooking populations impacted by environmental hazards, but not fitting the typical profile identified by such tools.
+There are concerns, however, about the fairness and inclusivity of this tool, particularly regarding its ability to accurately represent all socioeconomically disadvantaged populations, including rural communities.
+It appears that CalEnviroScreen gives significant weight to density of population, even though some people living in sparsely populated areas may be exposed to toxics and other environmental harm as people living in cities.
+The methodology used to calculate and weight the composite scores can also influence which communities are identified as most at risk, potentially overlooking populations that are impacted by environmental hazards but do not fit the typical profile identified by such tools.
 Data limitations are another challenge.
 The availability and quality of data on various environmental and health factors can restrict the tool's ability to accurately reflect the situation in all communities.
-These limitations underscore the need for regular reviews and updates of the tool, incorporating feedback from diverse communities and experts.
+These limitations underscore the need for regular reviews and updates of the tool, by which its developers can incorporate feedback from diverse communities and experts.
 Such engagement can help in understanding unique challenges and perspectives, leading to the continuous refinement of methodologies and data sources.
 This process ensures that the tool remains inclusive, capturing a more accurate picture of environmental health risks across all communities, irrespective of their location and demographic makeup.

 When developing a bioenergy or wood products project, the issues of environmental justice could arise, especially if the project is in the San Joaquin Valley or Southern California.
-Consider issues such as historical marginalization, the use of CalEnviroScreen, and the legacy of any previous facilities in that area.
+Project proponents should consider issues such as historical marginalization, the use of CalEnviroScreen, and the legacy of any previous facilities in that area.
 These issues are embedded in many aspects of the CEQA process and are important to address for project success.
-This will be addressed further later in the handbook.
+This issue will be addressed further later in the handbook.